gawainhewitt/CD74HC4067_multiplexer_notes/README.md

 For multiple boards you need to have a different EN pin for each one so you can switch which board you are reading from and a seperate SIG pin as well.
 The SIG will need to have an extenal resistor for pull or pull down otherwise my experience is that I have had some weird readings.

+I found that I only have to create one MUX object in the library and I select which board using the EN pin.
+I guess it would be more elegant to have that included in the library?
+But not sure I can be bothered...

 Lastly and a little tangentilly a reminder that not all pins on an ESP32 are multi use.
 Some are input only and have no built in pullup anyway.

 That's it really